Natasha Korolyova: Early career

 Korolyova made her first international appearances, in the United States, in 1989.
 Shortly thereafter she moved to Moscow.
 She participated in many competitions and television broadcasts, among them Christmas Meeting and Morning Mail.
 In 1990 she recorded the song Yellow Tulips, which launched her success both within the USSR and internationally.
 The song reached the finals of the Pesnya goda festival.

 In 1992, Korolyova embarked on her first concert tour of Russia, concluding with major shows at the Olympic Stadium.
 She toured Israel in 1993, Germany in 1994, and performed in New York City in 1997.

 Family

 Natasha Korolyova has a sister, Russya, a successful Ukrainian singer.
-Her first husband was the well-known Russian pop singer-songwriter Igor Nikolayev.
-She is currently married to Sergei Glushko, who performs as a male stripper under the name 'Tarzan'.
-She has a son named Arkhip.
+Her first husband was the Russian pop singer-songwriter Igor Nikolayev.
+Since 2003, she is married to Sergei Glushko, who performs as a male stripper under the name 'Tarzan'.
+They have a son named Arkhip.